 I’ve specialise in educating people about how fat is burned, how to address specific hormonal weaknesses and coaching them to change their habits and develop a winning weight loss mindset.

 If you have been reading the weight loss strategies contained within this article and heard yourself at any point say, “I know!”

 As Stephen R. Covey famously said, “To know and not to do is really not to know.”

 If you have your ideal body and feel completely free from the cycle of y-yo dieting then ‘yes’ you know the strategies.

 However, if you still feel trapped and you don’t like what you see in the mirror, I urge you to take the steps to get the education required to be free from dieting and achieve your ideal body.

 It is simply not enough to ‘know,’ you must apply diligently and consistently.

-So, if you’re ready to address all 29 reasons, plus others that can have a dramatic impact on your weight loss success, I strongly recommend you join the pre-sale list for my signature online coaching program.
-We’ll send you more about the program and give you the chance to register 24 hours before everyone else.
+So, if you’re ready to address all 29 reasons, plus others that can have a dramatic impact on your weight loss success, I strongly recommend you take my free training.
+You can check out the details of the training here.

 Post them in the comments below so we can keep this post up to date.